-We often build people and culture programs in a vacuum without consulting the end-user then become disheartened when they fall flat.
+We often build people and culture programs in a vacuum, without consulting the end user, then become disheartened when they fall flat.

-Employee journey mapping is one such tool I’ve adapted to help organizations improve their processes and create a better employee experience.
+I’ve been involved in the people world for around 20 years, and employee journey mapping is a tool I’ve adapted to help organizations create a better employee experience.

 Employee journey stages